felixreichenbach/device-shadow/README.md

 Leveraging object / document stores for [VSS](https://covesa.github.io/vehicle_signal_specification/introduction/overview/) data is the perfect combination.

 MongoDB Atlas in combination with Realm provides an awesome foundation to build your distinct next generation customer experience!
-Realm DB and MongoDB Atlas make structuring of your data easy and Realm Sync provides out of the box, bi-directional synchronization capability on field level, including compression to synchronize only the delta of you shadow and helps reduce MNO cost and accelerate your application development.
+Realm DB and MongoDB Atlas make structuring of your VSS data easy and efficient.
+With the out of the box Realm Sync capabilities you can bi-directionaly synchronise vehicle state on field level and compressed, between vehicle, the backend and customer apps!

 The demo is split into two parts:
 - Using out of the box Realm Sync to synchronise vehicle state with customer apps